Daycare App Design

 The Challenge

-Enable smooth, efficient communication between busy parents and daycare teachers—despite time constraints, limited staff availability, and chaotic drop-off/pick-up times.
+Enable smooth, efficient communication between busy parents and daycare teachers despite time constraints, limited staff availability, and chaotic drop off and pick up times.

 The Objective